 ROOM & ROOMMATE CHANGES - Students must remain in their assigned room each semester.
 A room change period will be available at the end of each Fall semester.
-If a resident wishes to change rooms, he or she must fill out a room change request form in the UM Residential Life Portal and receive permission from the Residential Life Staff before making any changes.
+If a resident wishes to change rooms, he or she must contact and receive permission from the Residential Life Staff before making any changes.
 Any room changes that occur without the approval of the Residential Life Staff will lead to a \$50.00 fine and a return to your original room or payment of a \$250 fine and stay in a new room.
+The student who requests a room change will be required to move if a room change is granted to the student.
 No room changes will take place during finals.